SundareshSankaran/Find-Nearest-Neighbours/README.md

 ## Requirements

-1. A SAS Viya environment version 2023.11 or later
+1. A SAS Viya environment, version 2023.11 or later

 2. **At runtime: an active connection to CAS:** This custom step runs on data loaded to a SAS Cloud Analytics Services (CAS) library (known as a caslib).
 Ensure you are connected to CAS before running this step.